LinMec/Kursinis-darbas/README.md

             elif self.__data_type == "insurance":
     ```

     Transactions, amounts, and every other morsel of data are securely stuffed inside layers of encapsulation.
 Why?
 Because cyber-attacks are out there, lurking, like a badly tuned Audi A3 in "Krasnucha", ready to ruin your day.
 But in all seriousness, it's the main use of encapsulation - safety, so that only intended users would be able to get the data.
+Encapsulation in this TransactionData class hides the internal data structures such as __transactions, __timestamps, and __amounts by making them private with double underscores.
+This prevents direct access or modification of these attributes from outside the class, ensuring data integrity.
+The class controls how raw input data is parsed and stored through the private method __parse_data, centralizing and protecting the parsing logic.

-2.  **Encapsulation**
+2.  **Abstraction/Inheritance**

       ```python
       class FraudDetector(ABC):